mikewesthad/phaser-matter-collision-plugin/README.md

 ## Changelog

+Version 0.10.2 - 2019-02-19

+- Bug: fixed a bug in `addOnCollide()` that threw an error when the user didn't supply a callback, from [@jvanroose](https://github.com/jvanroose)

 Version 0.10.1 - 2018-11-17

 - Bug: fixed a bug in the removeOnCollideXXXX methods of the plugin, from [@Fantasix](https://github.com/Fantasix)